narwhalacademy/zebra-crossing/README.md

   - Look through your profile and manually delete posts (tap the three dots above upper-right corner of a photo).
   - If need be, bulk delete using [third-party tools](https://upleap.com/blog/how-to-delete-an-instagram-post/).
 - Twitter:
   - Use a third-party service to filter for tweets you want to save, and bulk delete the rest.
-We recommend [Semiphemeral](https://semiphemeral.com) (free + open source, but beta), [TweetDelete](https://tweetdelete.net/) (free + paid options), or [Twitter Archive Eraser](https://martani.github.io/Twitter-Archive-Eraser/) (free + paid options)
+We recommend [Semiphemeral](https://semiphemeral.com) (free + open source, but beta), [TweetDelete](https://tweetdelete.net/) (free + paid options), or [Twitter Archive Eraser](https://martani.github.io/Twitter-Archive-Eraser/) (free + paid options).
+  - Alternately, manually locate and delete individual posts using [Twitter's Advanced search](https://twitter.com/search-advanced).
 - Reddit and other forums:
   - There's often no easy solution.
 Sometimes you have to delete your entire account, or in the case of Reddit, you have to [use third-party scripts](https://social.techjunkie.com/how-to-delete-all-reddit-posts/) because deleting your account still leaves your posts up.

-#### Remove your information from other people's websites
+#### Remove your information from other people's accounts or websites

+- [Ask Google](https://support.google.com/websearch/answer/9554939?hl=en) and [Bing](https://www.microsoft.com/en-ca/concern/bing) to remove search results pointing to pages with your personal information on them.
+- Follow the Cyber Civil Rights Initiative's [guide to get policy-violating posts/media removed from social networks](https://www.cybercivilrights.org/online-removal).
 - Pay [PrivacyDuck](https://www.privacyduck.com/) or [Reputation Defender](https://www.reputationdefender.com/) to remove your information from English-language public and paywalled sites.
 See if you qualify for one of their [PrivacyDuck's discount programs](https://www.privacyduck.com/discount-programs/).
-- If you want to do it yourself, check out [PrivacyDuck's guides](https://www.privacyduck.com/resources/) and Yael Grauer's [Big Ass Data Broker Opt-Out List](https://docs.google.com/document/d/1ElB7VXmr5JEkFaLJpO7YLGrAuasedmq-rZC-8TUMxTM/).
-(To be 100% thorough, use the latter on top of paid services.)
+- If you want to do it yourself, check out Yael Grauer's [Big Ass Data Broker Opt-Out List](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List) and [PrivacyDuck's guides](https://www.privacyduck.com/resources/)).
+(To be 100% thorough, use these on top of paid services.)
+- Remember that information removal requests takes time to process and often require repeated attempts.

 #### Obscure your personal information